 Care for Women Living with HIV

 With effective treatment, HIV is a chronic and manageable disease.
-Having access to effective care and support is a critical part of this success.
+Having access to thoughtful, wholistic, and person-centred care and support is a critical part of this success.

 How is HIV Treated?